oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

 The following arguments are supported:

 * `availability_domain` - (Applicable when creation_type=NewDbSystem) The name of the availability domain that the standby database DB system will be located in.
 For example- "Uocm:PHX-AD-1".
 * `backup_network_nsg_ids` - (Applicable when creation_type=NewDbSystem) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that the backup network of this DB system belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
-Applicable only to Exadata DB systems.
+Applicable only to Exadata systems.
 * `creation_type` - (Required) Specifies whether to create the peer database in an existing DB system or in a new DB system.
 * `database_admin_password` - (Required) A strong password for the `SYS`, `SYSTEM`, and `PDB Admin` users to apply during standby creation.